-- (1) A pharmacist who administers any vaccine must maintain the following information in the pharmacy records regarding each administration for a minimum of three years: - (a) The name, address, gender and date of birth of the patient, and phone number when available; - (b) The date and site of the administration of the vaccine; - (c) The brand name, or NDC number, or other acceptable standardized vaccine code set, dose, manufacturer, lot number, and expiration date of the vaccine; - (d) The name or identifiable initials of the administering phar- - (e) The address of the pharmacy where vaccine was administered unless automatically embedded in the electronic report provided to the OHA ALERT Immunization System; - (f) The date of publication of the VIS; and - (g) The date the VIS was provided.
+(1) A pharmacist who administers any vaccine or immunization shall maintain the following information in the pharmacy records regarding each administration for a minimum of three years:

+(a) The name, address, and date of birth of the patient;

+(b) The date of the administration and site of injection of the vaccine or immunization;

+(c) The name, dose, manufacturer, lot number, and expiration date of the vaccine or immunization;

+(d) The name and address of the patient's primary health care provider, as identified by the patient;

+(e) The name or identifiable initials of the administering pharmacist;

+(f) The date the pharmacist reported the vaccination or immunization information to the patient's primary health care provider, as identified by the patient, and, when requested, to the Department of Human Services if different from the date of administration;

+(g) Documentation of provision of informed consent for administration of vaccines or immunizations if needed for transmission of records to a primary care provider.
+The pharmacist must also report to the Department of Human Services as requested for vaccines or immunizations specifically identified by the Department.

+(h) Which Vaccine Information Statement (VIS) was provided;

+(i) The date of publication of the VIS; and

+(j) The date the VIS was provided.

+(2) A pharmacist who administers any vaccine or immunization must report in writing to the patient's primary health care provider, as identified by the patient, the information required to be maintained by section (1) of this rule.
+The report shall be made within fourteen days of the date of administration.

-- (2) If providing state or federal vaccines, the vaccine eligibility code as specified by the OHA must be reported to the ALERT system. - (3) A pharmacist who administers any vaccine must report, the elements of Section (1), and Section (2) of this rule if applicable, to the OHA ALERT Immunization System within 15 days of administration.
-This replaces the former requirement to notify the primary health care provider. - (4) A pharmacist who administers any vaccine will keep documentation of current CPR training.
-This documentation will be kept on site and available for inspection. - (5) A pharmacist who administers any vaccine will follow storage and handling guidance from the vaccine manufacturer and the Centers for Disease Control and Prevention (CDC).
+(3) A pharmacist who administers any vaccine will keep documentation of current CPR training.
+This documentation will be kept on site and available for inspection.

 Hist.: BP 7-2000, f. & cert. ef.
 6-29-00; BP 3-2006, f. & cert. ef.
 6-9-06: Renumbered from 855-041-0520, BP 2-2008, f. & cert. ef.
-2-20-08; BP 11-2010, f.
-10-22-10, cert. ef.
-1-1-11
+2-20-08